kyunwang/my-wants/README.md

 The back-end for the application - [my-wants-server][server]

 In this document I record my process and decisions of the making of this application.
+Like why I choosed Expo for example.

 **Progress/Trello: [Here][trello]**